GeorgiiFirsov/objects/README.md

-# `Objects`
+# `objects`

 COM-inspired, lightweight object management framework for C++17 and later.

 ## Installation

-`Objects` is header-only framework, so you can just clone this repository and include the framework as follows:
+`objects` is header-only framework, so you can just clone this repository and include the framework as follows:

 ```cpp